mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 - If you are not using mergeon, but the parameters, the parameter given is not the right one.

-## I only have one call per subscriber
+## There is only have one call per subscriber

 **Solution**